 Angel Hsu is an Assistant Professor of Social Sciences (Environmental Studies) at Yale-NUS College, Singapore.
 She also is Founder and Director of the Data-Driven Environmental Policy Lab (Data-Driven Lab), a multidisciplinary research team of policy researchers, data scientists, programmers, and visual communicators.
 Her research explores the intersection of science and policy and the use of data-driven approaches to understanding environmental sustainability, particularly in the areas of climate change and energy, urbanisation and air quality.
 Her research projects apply large-scale datasets derived from satellite remote sensing and other spatially-explicit sources to evaluate environmental policy performance.

-Susanne Konrad is a former PhD student of the TRANSGOV project.
-She has an interdisciplinary background in sustainability studies, climate change governance and international forest ecosystem management.
-Originally from Germany, she spent the last 6 and half years in Copenhagen, where she completed her Masters degree and subsequently worked for a UNEP Collaboration Center, based at the Technical University of Denmark.
-There she worked closely with developing countries on transparency under the 2015 Paris Agreement.
-She has supported TRANSGOV research by conceptualizing and empirically analyzing the political effects of capacity building initiatives now underway to support developing countries in engaging with UNFCCC climate transparency systems.
+Susanne Konrad has an interdisciplinary background in sustainability studies, climate change governance and international forest ecosystem management.
+Originally from Germany, she spent the last 6 and half years in Copenhagen, where she worked for a UNEP Collaboration Center, based at the Technical University of Denmark.
+There she worked closely with developing countries on capacity building proposals to help them meet the transparency requirements of the 2015 Paris Agreement.
+As a TRANSGOV global project associate, she has brought this expertise to bear in helping to analyze the political effects of capacity building initiatives designed to support developing countries to engage with ever more elaborate UNFCCC transparency requirements.

 Amy Luers is the global director of the Sustainability in the Digital Age Initiative and senior advisor to Future Earth.
 Luers also sits on the Foresight Committee of the Veolia Institute.
 Luers has over 25 years of experience working at the intersection of science, technology and policy.
 A former assistant director in the Obama White House and senior manager at Google, she is a member of the U.S. Council on Foreign Relations and has served on committees of the U.S. Global Change Research Program and the National Academies of Sciences.
 Luers has a PhD in environmental science, and a MA in international policy studies from Stanford University.
 She has published in both peer-reviewed and popular media on big data and the digital age, science communication, climate policy and vulnerability and resilience of human-environmental systems.